By bridging from the epiphysis to the diaphysis, the fixator stabilizes the metadiaphyseal region.

 Intraarticular fractures should be anatomically reduced and held with lag screws or reduction wires.

-A ring fixator may be useful to hold complex proximal fractures, and attached to the tibial shaft with pins and rods (hybrid fixation).
+A ring fixator placed distally may be useful to hold complex distal fractures and can be attached to the tibial shaft with pins and rods (hybrid fixation).

-Specific considerations for hybrid external fixation and the proximal tibia are given below.
+Specific considerations for hybrid external fixation in the distal tibia are given below.

 2. Patient preparation

 This procedure is normally performed with the patient in a supine position.

 3. Safe zones for wire and pin placement

 Knowledge of safe zones and anatomy of the lower leg and the foot is essential for safe wire and pin placement.

 Placement of wires for distal tibial fixation must be carefully planned.
 The fracture planes must be determined.
 Wires must support rather than prevent reduction.
 Provisional reduction and temporary K-wires might be required.